-Brothers often use this room to practice piano, cello, etc. When friends of brothers visit, the room also serves as a guest room.
+Brothers often use this room to practice piano, pset, or take calls.
+When friends of brothers visit, the room also serves as a guest room.

 The plaques on the walls distinguish awards from both the National PKT fraternity and MIT itself.
 PKT is a proud three-time winner of the Founder’s cup (awarded to the nation’s best chapter).
 At MIT, we’ve won awards for best pledge program, community service, risk management, and more.

-Before we bought the house from its original owner, a rich doctor, this entire second floor used to be one entire floor where ballroom parties would be held.
-Ergo, we choose the name Ballroom.
+Before we bought the house from its original owner, a rich doctor, this entire second floor used to be one large floor where ballroom parties would be held.
+Ergo, we choose the name Ballroom for the lone brother bedroom on this floor.

 Originally, the entire 2nd floor was connected as one large “Ballroom” with extravagant furnshings and fixtures.
 Even the ceiling in this room used to be as exquisite as that of the Chapter Room.
-However, a few years ago, some brothers decided to remove some of the molding.
-Yeah, we don’t know what they were thinking either.
-Now, we are slowly restoring this ceiling and return the room to the glory of its past.
+This floor really shows the history of our house!

 All the beds are lofted while the desks are on the floor.
 The Ballroom is very spacious.
 It is the largest room by volume in the house.
 This room is usually a quad during the year.